hacktor/whatsappbot/README.md

 url             = "/var/www/html/whatsapp"

 ```
-Only the [common] and [whatsapp] sections are mandatory.
+Only the [whatsapp.groupid] key is mandatory.
+All other keys have dummy defaults meaning they will largely be ignored.
 The bot listens in a whatsapp group and copies messages, prefixed with "[wha] <anonymized>", where the whatsapp users' telephone number is replaced with a string (common.anon from the toml configuration) and its last 4 numbers.
 The messages are then written to the infiles of gateways to [Signal, IRC, Telegram and/or Matrix](https://github.com/Piratenpartij/signal-irc-telegram-gateway).

 Those other gateways in turn write messages from their channels/groups/rooms to whatsapp.infile.
 They are relayed unchanged by whatsappbot to the whatsapp group.